Base-man525/concept-music-desktop/README.md

 # concept-music-desktop
-A music player designed by Base-man525 &amp; jddsdzcyl
+A music player designed by Base-man525 & Ding-M55